microsoft/Workshop-Interact-with-OpenAI-models/docs/04-labs/5-Add-Knowledge.md

 Retrieval-Augmented Generation (RAG) is an AI technique that retrieves relevant information from a database and then uses it to help generate more informed and contextually accurate text responses.
 :::

 In this lab we are going to add new knowledge to the conversation.
-This is to illustrate how the process of adding your own data would working production scenario.
+This is to illustrate how the process of adding your own data would work in a production scenario.
 We are going to add the data manually, but you can use many different techniques and tools to retrieve the data and add it to the conversation with the assistant.

 ## Adding current information: